 In an effort to increase accountability, Title I schools and districts that do not make adequate yearly progress on the state assessment face a series of specific actions as defined in the reauthorization of the Elementary and Secondary Education Act (ESEA).
 These actions are known as Steps 1-5 of School Improvement.
 Once a school has been designated as a Step 1 school (or any other step), it will remain in school improvement until it has met AYP for two consecutive years.
 Once a school has met AYP for two years, it will move out of School Improvement entirely.

 Information about schools that are in "need of improvement" and the details and actions of each step must be made available to parents and community members in an understandable, accessible format by the beginning of the next school year.

-Step 1, School Improvement, Public School CHOICE:
+Step 1: School Improvement, Public School Choice (PSC)

-Public School CHOICE is the opportunity for parents to transfer their Title I children that attend a Step 1,
+Public School Choice is the opportunity for parents to transfer their Title I children that attend a Step 1,

 School Improvement school to another school in the district that met Adequate Yearly Progress and has

 not been identified in School Improvement.
 The district assists parents with the transportation of their

 children by paying them mileage reimbursement for travel to and from their home and the new receiving

 school.
 Schools in Step 1 must set aside 10% of their building’s Title I budget to pay for professional